Hurricane Orlene hits Mexico's Pacific coast near Mazatlan

 The hurricane center said hurricane-force winds extended out about 15 miles (30 kilometers) from the center and tropical storm-force winds out to 70 miles (110 kilometers).

-The storm peaked early Sunday at Category 4 force with maximum sustained winds of 130 mph (215 kph).
+The storm peaked early Sunday with maximum sustained winds of 130 mph (215 kph).

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.